-Vizy uses the same Sony image sensor (IMX219) as the Raspberry Pi Camera Module V2.1, so it works with existing Camera Module drivers and software.
-We added additional video modes and software drivers that allow you to get over 500 frames per second.
-See the list below.
+Vizy uses the same Sony image sensor (IMX477) as the Raspberry Pi High Quality Camera, so it works with existing drivers and software.
+We added additional video modes and software drivers that allow Vizy’s applications to grab high-quality video at over 300 frames per second.

 Interact with Vizy by using a standard web-browser running on your computer or phone.
 You don’t need to install special software to interact with Vizy, and Vizy works with all major operating systems.
 Additionally, it’s possible to interact with Vizy remotely over the Internet.

 Vizy has built-in WiFi, and gigabit Ethernet, which means that you can easily access Vizy from within your local network, but we’ve also made it possible to access your Vizy remotely over the Internet even if it’s behind a firewall or router, which is the case 99% of the time.